Cross-correlation of Planck CMB lensing with DESI galaxy groups: DATA

 \subsection{Survey mask}

-As described in Y20, the group mask is constructed from a set of uniformly distributed random catalogs provided in the DESI DR8 website \footnote{\url{http://legacysurvey.org/dr8/files/\#random-catalogs}}.
+As described in Y21, the galaxy mask is constructed from a set of uniformly distributed random catalogs provided in the DESI DR8 website \footnote{\url{http://legacysurvey.org/dr8/files/\#random-catalogs}}.
+We adopt the identical group mask as in \cite{Yang2020}.

 Each random point contains the exposure times for $g,r,z$ bands based upon the sky coordinate drawn independently from the observed distribution.
 We choose random points whose exposure time in all three bands is greater than zero to produce the survey masks which populate the same sky coverage and geometry with the galaxy catalog.
-In addition to the Tractor morphology selection, minimum data quality flags are employed to remove the flux contaminations from nearby sources (FRACFLUX) or masked pixels (FRACMASKED):
+In addition to the Tractor morphology \footnote{‘Tractor’ is the fitting procedure that DESI used officially.
+The Tractor code runs within the geometrical region of a brick to produce catalogs of extracted sources.
+In DR8, six morphological types are used.
+Five of these are used in the Tractor fitting procedure: point sources, round exponential galaxies with a variable radius ("REX"), deVaucouleurs ("DEV") profiles (elliptical galaxies), exponential ("EXP") profiles (spiral galaxies), and composite profiles that are deVaucouleurs + exponential (with the same source center).
+The sixth morphological type is "DUP," which is set for Gaia sources that are coincident with, and so have been fit by, an extended source.
+Website: \url{https://legacysurvey.org/dr8/description/tractor-catalogs}} selection, minimum data quality flags are employed to remove the flux contaminations from nearby sources (FRACFLUX) or masked pixels (FRACMASKED):

 where i $\equiv g,r,z$.
 FRACIN is to select the objects for which a large fraction of the model flux is in the $N_{\rm side}$ = 512 contiguous pixels where the model was fitted.
 We also remove any objects close to the bright stars by masking out objects with the following bits number in the DR8 MASKBITS column: 1 (close to Tycho-2 and GAIA bright stars), 8 (close to WISE W1 bright stars), 9 (close to WISE W2 bright stars), 11 (close to fainter GAIA stars), 12, and 13 (close to an LSIGA large galaxy and a globular cluster, respectively).